mundorum-lab/datasci/modules/data/README.md

 └── images    <- images used in the module specification

 ~~~

-# Team QR2.0
-* Giovana Kerche Bonás
-	* Responsible for architecture and development of the _File Input_, _File Reader_, _Clear Data_ and _List Tables_ components, part of the _data from file_ pipeline.
-* Gustavo Araújo Morais
-	* Responsible for architecture and development of the _API Input_ and _API parser_ components, part of the _data from API_ pipeline.
-* João Guilherme Alves Santos
-	* Responsible for architecture and development of the _File Input_, _File Reader_, _Clear Data_ and _List Tables_ components, part of the _data from file_ pipeline.
-* Raniery Rodrigues da Silva
-	* Responsible for architecture and development of the _Type Input_ component, which is part of the process of standardization of data ingested.
-* Leonardo Livrare Martins
-	* Responsible for architecture and development of the _API Input_ and _API parser_ components, part of the _data from API_ pipeline.

 # Message Types
 These are the message types exchanged between components of this module and from this module to others.